Using SLOB2 for PIO Testing

 I’m also interested in the number of IOPS and average latency for writes from the database buffer (db file parallel write) as well as redo writes (log file parallel write).
 Calculating these values by hand for each file is a pain, so again I wrote a shell script to spit the values out for me.
 In the spirit of sharing I’ll also post this here:

 This is a fairly straightforward script which parses AWR files using sed and grep to get the required values.
-It’s not elegant – and to be honest I have a much better-written version I now use which I cannot share (as it is Violin Memory intellectual property) – but it does the job.
+It’s not elegant – for anything more serious I would recommend by AWR Parser script instead – but it does the job.
 The output is a CSV file which can be loaded into spreadsheet software such as Microsoft Excel.
+It’s also not RAC aware – again, if you want to do anything more complicated you need to use the AWR Parser.
+[Alternatively, Jeff Moss has a RAC version of SLOB2-Analyze on his site]

 Once you have the date in a spreadsheet you can do what you want with it – I like to graph latency versus IOPS and plot lines for various combinations of operating systems, kernels etc to see what gives the best performance.
 Here are some examples to get you in the mood: